Menu

 Bruce E. Douglas Scholarship for Overcoming Adversity

-The Bruce E. Douglas Scholarship for Overcoming Adversity is awarded to a deserving CREC region high school senior who is enrolled in a two or four year college for the upcoming year.
-This scholarship is renewable for up to four years of undergraduate study and must be used within six years.
+The Bruce E. Douglas Scholarship for Overcoming Adversity is awarded to a deserving CREC region high school senior who is enrolled in a two or four-year college for the upcoming year.
+The recipient will be eligible for up to $6,000 to be used for university fees, meal plans, summer housing, books, or supplies.
+Equal payments will be made directly to the attending college for up to four years of active enrollment.

 Timeline